krzemienski/awesome-from-stars/README.md

 * [basharovV/StumbleUponAwesome](https://github.com/basharovV/StumbleUponAwesome): ⚡️A browser extension that takes you to a random site from one of the awesome curated lists.
 Like good ol' StumbleUpon, for developers, tech & science lovers.
 * [GitHawkApp/StyledTextKit](https://github.com/GitHawkApp/StyledTextKit): Declarative building and fast rendering attributed string library.
 * [pannal/Sub-Zero.bundle](https://github.com/pannal/Sub-Zero.bundle): Subtitles for Plex, as good you would expect them to be.
+* [alexandercerutti/sub37](https://github.com/alexandercerutti/sub37): A set of libraries to parse, serve and show subtitles in video medias
 * [zhw2590582/SubPlayer](https://github.com/zhw2590582/SubPlayer): SubPlayer is no longer maintained, please consider Aimu
 * [cessen/subs_extract](https://github.com/cessen/subs_extract): Extracts per-sentence subtitles + audio from a subtitle file + video file.
 * [sc0ty/subsync](https://github.com/sc0ty/subsync): Subtitle Speech Synchronizer